opendatasoft/ods-documentation/source/publishing_data/06_configuring_metadata/standard_metadata.rst

     * The date can either be set manually or automatically.

       * To set the date manually, click the "Set to now" button.
 Click on this button each time the last modification date needs to be updated.
-      * To set the date automatically, depending on which action should lead to the modification of the last modification date of the dataset, tick:
+      * To set the date automatically, depending on which action should lead to the modification of the date, tick:

         * the "Update automatically when metadata has changed" box,
         * or, the "Update automatically when data has changed" box.
   * * Language